b1tcr4sh/b1tcr4sh/README.md

 + Youtube / Filmmaking / Video Editing
 + Pretty much anything else I find myself to be interested in.

-###If you're interested in some of my projects or other virtual escapades, here are some places you can find me:
+### If you're interested in some of my projects or other virtual escapades, [Here are some of my projects.](https://github.com/vividuwu?tab=repositories), and these are some places you can find me:
 - [Itch.io](https://vividuwu.itch.io/)
 - [Youtube](https://www.youtube.com/channel/UCwmMOhPynPfEXxpmMnk4crw)
 - [Reddit](https://www.reddit.com/user/TheArcticHusky)